How to Claim Hail Damage & Avoid Costly Mistakes

 Filing multiple hail claims is entirely possible, but the process requires careful attention to detail.
 Certain missteps can complicate your claim, lead to a denial, or even affect your insurance coverage long-term.
 Understanding these common pitfalls ahead of time helps you protect your home and your policy.
 By avoiding these errors, you can present a clear, honest, and effective case to your insurer every time.

-Claiming for the Same Storm Twice
+Don't File a Second Claim for the Same Storm

 One of the most critical rules in insurance is that you cannot file a second claim for the same damage.
 Each claim you submit must be for a separate and distinct weather event.
 For instance, if a hailstorm damaged your roof in April and you settled a claim, you cannot reopen that claim for more money months later.
 However, if another storm causes new damage in July, you are fully entitled to file a new claim for that specific event.
 Insurance companies consider filing twice for the same loss to be fraud, so it’s essential to have clear documentation that proves the damage is new and from a separate hail event.